 After much persecution, ‘Ammar with other companions migrated to Abyssinia.
 They found protection under it’s just Christian king .

 He later migrated with other companions to Al-Madinah, making him one of the group of companions that made two migrations for the sake of Allah .

 ‘Ammar later participated in the major campaigns to protect the Muslim community, including Badr and Uhud.
 He also witnessed the Farewell Pilgrimage.

 ‘Ammar later achieved martyrdom during the Battle of Siffin.

 One of the famed companions of the Prophet (PBUH) is Mihja’ bin Salih (may Allah be pleased with him).

 Mihja’ was one of the early adherents of Islam in Mecca and one of those who migrated to Al-Madinah.

-After migration, according to At-Tabari and others, Mihja’ was the first to be martyred during Ghazwah Badr (battle of Badr).
+After migration, according to At-Tabari and others, Mihja’ was the first to be martyred during Ghazwah Badr (the battle of Badr).

 One of the honorable companions, known for his faithfulness and concern for the poor, was Abu Dharr (may Allah be pleased with him).

 Abu Dharr’s full name is Jundab bin Junadah from the Tribe of Ghifar.

 After meeting the Prophet (PBUH), Abu Dharr swiftly accepted Islam.
 He went to the Ka’bah to publicly declare his faith, and Quraysh then proceeded to beat him.

 After days of doing this and facing beatings, the Prophet (PBUH) told him to go back to his tribe so he could declare his message to them.

 He later migrated to Al-Madinah and participated in Ghazwah Badr and other expeditions with the companions.

 7-Ayman, the shepherd